Kitchen Extension Builders in Croydon (CR0, CR2)

 - Can my Croydon extension tie into the existing concrete raft?

 - Often yes, on 1930s properties.
 A high proportion of Croydon's 1930s housing stock sits on concrete raft slabs rather than traditional strip foundations.
-Where the existing raft extends slightly beyond the rear wall and is in good condition at sufficient depth, the new extension can tie into the existing raft with a structural connection rather than requiring entirely new strip footings — saves £2,000-£3,500 on groundwork.
+Where the existing raft extends slightly beyond the rear wall and is in good condition at sufficient depth, the new extension can tie into the existing raft with a structural connection rather than requiring entirely new strip footings, which simplifies the groundwork.
 The structural engineer assesses the existing raft at the survey by lifting a slab section to confirm the construction.
-Where the raft is shallow or in poor condition or the new loading exceeds the existing slab capacity, full new strip foundations apply at standard cost.
-The decision is firm before the contract is signed.
+Where the raft is shallow or in poor condition or the new loading exceeds the existing slab capacity, full new strip foundations apply.
+The approach is firm before the contract is signed.

 - Does the chalk subsoil in Croydon affect extension foundations?

 - Usually no, but occasionally yes.
 CR0 and CR2 sit on a transition between London Clay (lower-lying streets) and the chalk escarpment running south through Sanderstead and Selsdon.
-Most sites have stable ground requiring standard 1.0-1.2 metre foundations.
-Chalk dissolution features can occur on properties near former springs, natural watercourses, or known geological lineaments — these create localised subsidence risk that needs ground investigation before the structural design is finalised.
-Identified by a trial hole at the survey.
-Adds £600-£1,200 to surveying cost where ground investigation is needed and the structural engineer specifies foundation depth or piled foundations from the trial hole data.
+Most sites have stable ground requiring standard 1.0 to 1.2 metre foundations.
+Chalk dissolution features can occur on properties near former springs, natural watercourses, or known geological lineaments, and these create localised subsidence risk that needs ground investigation before the structural design is finalised.
+Identified by a trial hole at the survey, where the structural engineer specifies foundation depth or piled foundations from the trial hole data.
 Standard sites just need standard foundations.

 - Why hire All Well for a Croydon kitchen extension?

 - Three reasons.
-First, accuracy: we know the CR0 and CR2 stock — which 1930s streets have concrete raft foundations, where chalk subsoil might affect foundation design, the South Croydon and Sanderstead conservation areas, and which 4-8 metre projections need Larger Home Extension prior approval.
+First, accuracy: we know the CR0 and CR2 stock, which 1930s streets have concrete raft foundations, where chalk subsoil might affect foundation design, the South Croydon and Sanderstead conservation areas, and which 4 to 8 metre projections need Larger Home Extension prior approval.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including concrete raft assessment, party wall surveyor fees, conservation area applications, and trial-hole foundation reassessment.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Kitchen Extensions Near Croydon